jeskul/aidl-visualizer/README.md

 # aidl-visualizer
-Tool to generate a visualization of AOSP AIDL binder connections The intended audience for this tool is developers that develop in AOSP i.e. making Android devices.
+Tool to generate a visualization of AOSP AIDL binder connections.

+The intended audience for this tool is developers that develop in AOSP i.e. making Android devices.